 The Servicer receivable represents instalments collected by the Servicer from lessees that had not yet been paid to the Company at the reporting date.
-An expected credit loss provision was recognised for servicer receivables outstanding where the historical gross loss ratio of 0.23% was applied in the prior year, in the Company's first set of Financial statements.
-No events have taken place to alter this provision.
-Further details, including the repurchase obligation of the dealer at a price of the actual book value are disclosed under the title "Credit risk".
+An expected credit loss provision was recognised for servicer receivables outstanding where the historical gross loss ratio of 0.23% was applied.
+Further details, including the repurchase obligation of the dealer at a price of the actual book value, are disclosed under the title "Credit Risk".